FairRecKit/FairRecKitLib/README.md

 `conda install fairreckitlib`

 # Documentation
-Please check out the [FairRecKitLib Wiki]([https://github.com/TheMinefreak23/fairreckitlib](https://github.com/FairRecKit/FairRecKitLib)/wiki) and [FairRecKitLib API]([https://theminefreak23.github.io/fairreckitlib](https://github.com/FairRecKit/FairRecKitLib)/src/fairreckitlib) for instructions and guides on how to utilise the library or add new functionality.
+Please check out the [FairRecKitLib Wiki](https://github.com/FairRecKit/FairRecKitLib/wiki) and [FairRecKitLib API](https://github.com/FairRecKit/FairRecKitLib/src/fairreckitlib) for instructions and guides on how to utilize the library or add new functionality.